NQ-TU/MusicVisuals/README.md

 To switch between each persons visuals select 1-6 keys or 0 to enter the menu.
 Press R to restart the song and Spacebar to pause the song.

 - Noels Visuals: There are 3 visuals being rendered.
-To view anyone by itself simply comment out the unwanted ones:
+To view anyone by itself simply comment out the unwanted ones inside the *renderScene()* method.
 ```Java
 public void renderScene() {
         resetCamera();